About PhySH

 Development for public release

-Up to now, the main use of PhySH has been to classify manuscripts within the APS peer-review process and in our published journal articles.
+The main use of PhySH has been to classify manuscripts within the APS peer-review process and in published journal articles.
 The assigned concepts are used to ensure articles are routed to the most appropriate handling editor who is knowledgeable in that area.
 They also help editors in finding similar articles previously submitted and in finding suitable referees.

 The identified facets and disciplines and roughly 3,000 concepts were added to PhySH through an iterative process over several years.
 Many APS journal editors were involved in this process, lending their expertise in the various subfields in physics.
 We have also made adjustments in response to suggestions from authors using PhySH to classify their submissions, and suggestions from other outside contributors.
 Once the pace of change had slowed sufficiently we felt the time was right for a public release.